elmonkey/Python_OpenNI2/README.md

 * Option 2.
 Manual Installation -- preferred

-Download from: [python wrappers](https://pypi.python.org/pypi/primesense/primesense-2.2.0.30-5.tar.gz) and save in system Downloads
+Download from: [primesense python wrapper](https://pypi.python.org/pypi/primesense/) and save in system Downloads

 Copy the tar.gz file to a known location